husonlab/splitstree6/doc/user-manual.md

 represented as a phylogenetic outline.

-The dialog is opened using the `File->Analyze Draft Genomes...` menu item and is setup using three tabs, as shown in the Figure .
+The dialog is opened using the `File->Analyze Draft Genomes...` menu item and is set up using three tabs, as shown in the Figure .

 ![ The first tab is used to specify the input files, the type of input (DNA or protein sequences) and whether to use files or FastA records as